charlesvill/portfolio-react/src/content/additional/adminDashboard.md

   - CSS
 ---

-Stylish and practical grid layout for a potential admin dashboard. see it in action as admin portal for [Blog app](https://blog-odin.netlify.app/admin).
+Stylish and practical grid layout for a potential admin dashboard.
+See it in action as admin portal for [Blog app](https://blog-odin.netlify.app).
 Use example user from [Blog README](https://github.com/charlesvill/Blog-API#readme)